-This policy was adopted at a meeting of Horsmonden Kindergarten on May 2014
+This policy was adopted at a meeting of Horsmonden Kindergarten on May 2014 This was reviewed in February 2024

 Non-collection of Children and Lost children policy

 If a child is not collected at the end of a session by an authorised adult, Horsmonden Kindergarten will ensure that the child is well looked after in order to cause as little distress as possible.
 Two members of staff will remain with the child at all times.
 Nobody other than an authorised adult will be able to leave the premises with a child.